phaag/nfdump/README.md

 nfpcapd listens on a network interface, or reads precollected pcap traffic and stores flow records into nfcapd comaptible files.
 It is nfcapd's companion to convert traffic directly into nfdump records.

+__geolookup__ - Geo location lookup program.
+geolookup converts Maxmind's .csv files into the nfdump vector DB.
+The converted DB may be used as a standalone lookup tool, or be be used by nfdump in order to automatically lookup country and location.
+Please not: You need a legitimate Maxmind account (free or payed) in order to download the files.

 __sfcapd__ - sflow collector daemon
 scfapd collects sflow data and stores it into nfcapd comaptible files.